St Oswald's Way Walking Holidays

 By Public Transport: The most convenient railway station for Holy Island (Lindisfarne) is Berwick-upon-Tweed.
 Berwick station (BWK) is located on the East Coast Main Line with hourly trains between London Kings Cross, Newcastle and Edinburgh.

-From Berwick-upon-Tweed: Perryman’s bus service 477 runs between Berwick station and Holy Island although the times and frequency vary considerably according to the tides and safe crossing times (journey time approx. 35 min).
-See Perrymans buses
+From Berwick-upon-Tweed: Border Buses service 477 runs between Berwick station and Holy Island although the times and frequency vary considerably according to the tides and safe crossing times (journey time approx. 35 min).
+For up to date bus timetables, visit the Border Buses website

 Alternatively, you may wish to make the journey by taxi but again this will be restricted by the tides (journey time approx. 35 min).
 There is a taxi rank at Berwick station.
 We can provide you with taxi company numbers if you wish to pre-book.

 By Road: Holy Island (Lindisfarne) is located just off the A1 trunk road between Alnwick and Berwick-upon-Tweed.
 Please note that the Island is only accessible across a causeway at low tide.
-Details of the safe crossing times can be found at: Northumberland life We also supply details about the safe crossing times during your stay in your holiday pack.
+Details of the safe crossing times can be found here.
+We also supply details about the safe crossing times during your stay in your holiday pack.

 You must take note of the safe crossing times and plan your journey accordingly – do not attempt to cross the causeway at any other time as the tides come in very rapidly and the journey across can become very dangerous